Shasta High School: Performing Arts

 Shasta High School's instrumentalist groups and choirs perform and compete several concerts and festivals each year.
 Since the 1960s they have collaborated on two major events each year: a madrigal dinner and a musical.
-Mr. Lou Polcari (bands and orchestra) and Mr. Gavin Spencer (choir) have been the directors of the music program since the early 2000s.

 Choir

 Shasta's A Cappella Choir is the mix choir and largest choral group at Shasta.
 In 2014, they competed in the California Golden State Choral Competition for the first time, where they placed 5th in the large choir division.
 They competed again in 2015 and won 4th place, and again in 2016 and won 3rd place.

 The Madrigal choir, the advanced mixed choir, is most featured during the annual Madrigal Dinner, and is hired to sing at various functions around town throughout the year.
 In 2016, the Madrigal Choir completed in the small choir division of the Golden State Competition and won 5th place.

 Shasta has three other choirs: Troubadors (beginner boys), Nightingales (beginner girls), and Choraliers (advance girls).